ossf/scorecard/docs/checks.md

 This check tries to determine if the project runs tests before pull requests are merged.
 Running tests helps developers catch mistakes early on.
 A low score is considered 'Low' risk.
-The check works by looking for a set of well-known CI-system names in GitHub `CheckRuns` and `Statuses` among the recent commits (~30).
+The check works by looking for a set of CI-system names in GitHub `CheckRuns` and `Statuses` among the recent commits (~30).
 A CI-system is considered well-known if its name contains any of the following: appveyor, buildkite, circleci, e2e, github-actions, jenkins, mergeable, test, travis-ci.
-The check succeeds if at least 75% of successful pull requests have at least one successful check associated with them.
-A project may meet this criterion yet have a failing scorecard report; there are many ways to implement this criterion and it's especially difficult for an automated tool (like scorecard) to detect them all.
+A project may meet this criterion yet have a failing scorecard report; there are many ways to implement this criterion, and it's challenging for an automated tool (like scorecard) to detect them all.
+If a project's system was not detected and you think it should be, please [open an issue in the scorecard project](https://github.com/ossf/scorecard/issues/new/choose).

 **Remediation steps**
 - Check-in scripts that run all the tests in your repository.